Set-theoretic type solutions of the braid equation: Weak braiding operators and Hopf q -braces

-Let $H$ be a Hopf algebra, let $s\colon H^2\to H^2$ be a left non-degenerate set-theoretic type solution of the braid equation and let $\cdot$ and $\dpu$ be as in Remark~\ref{notacion cdot y dpu}.
-By Corollary~\ref{correspondencia entr q-cycle coalgebras y soluciones} we know that the tuple $(H;\cdot,\dpu)$ is a $q$-cycle coalgebra.
-We have the following result:
+Let $H$ be a Hopf algebra, let $s\colon H^2\to H^2$ be a left non-degenerate set-theoretic type solution of the braid equation and let $\cdot$ and $\dpu$ be as in Notation~\ref{notacion cdot y dpu}.
+By Corollary~\ref{correspondencia entr q-cycle coalgebras y soluciones}, we know that $(H,\cdot,\dpu)$ is a $q$-cycle coalgebra.
+We have the following result, which we will sometimes use without mentioning it.

 \begin{theorem} The following assertions are equivalent: